 Think Children undertakes accredited training of all front line workers and carries out regular mandatory supervisions.
 Our services are scrutinised by a Quality Assurance Manager and an independent consultant.
 We carry out external professional evaluation and follow up on outcomes.

-In January 2018, we were awarded the PQASSO Quality mark at Level 1.
-This is the only charity sector performance evaluation system and quality mark that addresses all the essential areas necessary for the effective management and governance of a charity or other third sector organisation.
-In 2019 this became the NCVO Trusted Charity quality mark.
+In January 2018 we were awarded the externally assessed PQASSO quality mark, later known as the NCVO Trusted Charity quality mark.
+After re-assessment in 2021 Think Children’s robust governance was once again successful in gaining the NCVO Trusted Charity quality mark.
+This is a charity sector performance evaluation system and quality mark that addresses all the essential areas necessary for the effective management and governance of a charity or other third sector organisation.

 To be inclusive and relevant